-copyroms-1.1.0.zip (40K) a zipped hfs disk image and checksum file.
+copyroms-1.1.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 CopyRoms is a very simple program to write out a copy of the ROM from a 680x0 Macintosh to an image file.
 It should work on a Macintosh 128K through to a Macintosh IIcx.
 It should also work on many other 680x0 Macintosh models, but most haven't been tested.
 CopyRoms should be able run without crashing on any Macintosh, even if it doesn't succeed in saving a ROM image.